COMPENDIAL UPDATES

 3/12/2026

-USP PF [52(2)] monograph Hypromellose Ophthalmic Solution R Sterility Tests 〈71〉:Meets the requirements.
+USP PF [52(2)] mono Hypromellose Ophthalmic Solution R Sterility Tests 〈71〉:Meets the requirements.
 3/12/2026

-USP PF [52(2)] monograph Indigotindisulfonate Sodium R Bacterial Endotoxins Test 〈85〉:Where the label states that Indigotindisulfonate Sodium must be subjected to further processing during the preparation of injectable dosage forms, the level of bacterial endotoxins is such that the requirement under the relevant dosage form monograph(s) in which Indigotindisulfonate Sodium is used can be met.
+USP PF [52(2)] mono Indigotindisulfonate Sodium R Bacterial Endotoxins Test 〈85〉:Where the label states that Indigotindisulfonate Sodium must be subjected to further processing during the preparation of injectable dosage forms, the level of bacterial endotoxins is such that the requirement under the relevant dosage form monograph(s) in which Indigotindisulfonate Sodium is used can be met.

 Microbial Enumeration Tests 〈61〉:The total aerobic microbial count is NMT 102 cfu/g and the total combined yeasts and molds count is NMT 50 cfu/g.